GenomicsAotearoa/IndigiDataAotearoa_IntroToR/docs/3_AnalysingTwoDataTypes.md

 R has hundreds of functions that can do a wide range of tasks, from simple (view data, calculate mean, show you the range (min/max) values) to highly complex.

 R is an excellent programming language for statistical analyses of large data sets.

+R is *really* useful for making quick plots and tables to visualise your data.

 Large, publicly available datasets are a tremendous resource.